Imaginous/Cowboy_Untamed/README.md

 ## Cowboy 4(ST)
 **2021-12-21**: Good news, Cowboy untamed still works for the Cowboy 4(ST).<br>
 A fellow Cowboy was brave enough ;) to test it.
 It all seems to work fine.
 It seems they are using an ASI BAC500 controller.
-This one is compatible with my app.
+This one is compatible with my app.<br>
 **2021-10-30**: Today I found some registers in the new Cowboy app pointing at a C4 feature.
 Turning the phone charger on/off.
 This could mean that the main controller uses the same protocol.<br>Not yet sure about the motor controller, which is the most important part.

 ## FAQ